-If you’ve been traveling to the Bay Islands of Honduras for years, for example, as has one reader who wrote the other day…have made friends in this part of the world…have begun shopping for a beach home on Roatan…don’t think you must adjust your plan and refocus your attention on Belize because I recommend that country over Honduras.
+If you’ve been traveling to the Bay Islands of Honduras for years, for example, as has one reader who joined us in Houston last week… have made friends in this part of the world… have begun shopping for a beach home on Roatan… don’t think you must adjust your plan and refocus your attention on Belize because I recommend that country over Honduras.

 It’s true.
 Belize is generally more advantaged than Honduras.
 The whole of the country is English-speaking (while, in Honduras, it’s the folks out on the Bay Islands, only, who use English as their primary language of communication).

 Belize is more stable politically than Honduras.
 Its currency is tied to the U.S. dollar (a plus for those with Greenbacks in their pockets).
-Its foreign residency program is one of the most user-friendly in the world right now.
-And Belize qualifies as one of the few remaining banking havens on the planet.
+And its foreign residency program is one of the most user-friendly in the world.

 All of that is true, but it doesn’t mean that Roatan, Honduras, couldn’t make sense for you.

 This is such a personal decision.
-I offer my Top 10 list as a guide, as some stars to steer by.
+I offer my Top 20 list as a guide… some stars to steer by.
 Based on my long experience and with the help of real-time intelligence from friends on the ground in each place, I recommend these places as worth a close look.
-But, again, I understand, and you should, too, that they are not the only places to consider considering.

 The other important thing to understand about any Top Picks list, including mine, is that, if it’s based on real-world experience and real-time intelligence, you can count on it to change.

-Tax laws, visa requirements, real estate values, the cost of living, and the availability of quality health care…as well as the political situation, the value of the local currency, and the ease of coming and going from other parts of the world…all these things change all the time.
+Tax laws, visa requirements, real estate values, the cost of living, and the availability and the cost of quality health care… as well as the political situation, the value of the local currency, and the ease of coming and going from other parts of the world… all these things change all the time.

 Any list of the World’s Top Retirement Havens, including mine, is a moving target.
 One thing you come to understand when you begin considering the idea of spending time and money overseas is that you must be flexible and open-minded.